Bar and Court Admissions

 - Represented the corporate agent of a hospital in an appeal seeking dismissal of a lawsuit that challenged the agent's First Amendment rights.

-- Representing a victim of police brutality on a pro bono basis in a civil rights case against a sheriff's deputy.
-The case is currently on appeal in the Fifth Circuit.
+- Represented a victim of police brutality on a pro bono basis in a civil rights case against a sheriff's deputy.

 Publications & Speaking Engagements